MinecraftForge/Documentation/docs/gettingstarted/index.md

 Building and Testing Your Mod
 -----------------------------

 1. To build your mod, run `gradlew build`.
-This will output a file in `build/libs` with the name `[archivesBaseName]-[version].jar`.
+This will output a file in `build/libs` with the name `[archivesBaseName]-[version].jar`, by default.
 This file can be placed in the `mods` folder of a Forge-enabled Minecraft setup or distributed.
 1. To run your mod in a test environment, you can either use the generated run configurations or use the associated tasks (e.g. `gradlew runClient`).
 This will launch Minecraft from the run directory (default 'run') along with any source sets specified.
 The default MDK includes the `main` source set, so any code written in `src/main/java` will be applied.
 1. If you are running a dedicated server, whether through the run configuration or `gradlew runServer`, the server will initially shut down immediately.
 You will need to accept the Minecraft EULA by editing the `eula.txt` file in the run directory.
 Once accepted, the server will load, which can then be accessed via a direct connect to `localhost`.